East Mountain Neighborhood Association, Waterbury, CT 06706

 Section 3: Members in good standing shall have voting rights with regard to all EMNA business including election of officers.

-Section 4: These officers shall hold office for a two-year term.
-The term shall commence the first day of January following their election or the first day of the month following any duly authorized special election.
+Section 4: Elected officers shall hold office for a two-year term.
+The term shall commence the first day of July following their election or the first day of the month following any duly authorized special election.

 Section 5: Any members in good standing are eligible to run for office.